 Trading in DTC: Indirect holders trading their beneficial interests in the global securities through DTC must trade in DTC's same-day funds settlement system and pay in immediately available funds.

-Redemption: We are not permitted to repay the notes early and you have no right to require us to call the notes.
+Redemption: We may redeem some or all of the notes at any time--that is, we may repay them early.
+You have no right to require us to call the notes.